morays-community/morays-doc/docs/source/nemo.tuto.rst

         LH_std = LH.pred_var(X).detach().numpy().squeeze() ** 0.5

+Note that stochastic fluctuations are generated after this block of code.
 Script ``models.py`` can be executed lonely with user-defined typical values as inputs (feel free to modify them).
 Run it to check that the model works correctly:

 .. code-block :: bash